 Delta-8 is a controlled substance in Alaska, which means that it is illegal to use, own, sell, distribute, buy, make, or advertise it.

-Similar to delta-10, HHC, and THC-O, the state likewise prohibits the selling of additional THC isomers.
+Similar to delta-10, HHC, and THC-O, the state likewise prohibits the sale of additional THC isomers.
 CBD generated from hemp is also restricted.
 All hemp-derived goods cannot yet be sold, produced, or distributed in Alaska.

 Alaska has legalized marijuana for both medical and recreational purposes.

 Unfortunately, Alaskan law prohibits the use of delta-8 made from hemp.
 Anywhere in the state, you are not allowed to use, possess, advertise, sell, distribute, or create delta-8 items.
 The same holds true for all other THC isomers, such as THC-O, HHC, and delta-10.